-In this process, couples will jointly present the written settlement agreement to the court, together with a dissolution petition.
+In a dissolution, couples jointly present the written settlement agreement to the court, together with a dissolution petition.
 Dissolution is like an express train to formally ending your marriage.
 Once you file the petition and agreement, the court will hold a hearing within 30 to 90 days.
-You and your spouse must both appear in court, and each of you must testify under oath that: you voluntarily entered into the separation agreement; are satisfied with its terms; and, are seeking dissolution of the marriage.
-(Ohio Rev. Code § 3105.64.)
+You and your spouse must both appear in court, and each of you must testify under oath that you voluntarily entered into the separation agreement, are satisfied with its terms, and are seeking dissolution of the marriage.
+(Ohio Rev. Code § 3105.64 (2022).)

 Regardless of the method you choose to end your marriage—divorce or dissolution—you must meet Ohio's residency requirements before you can start either process.
-If you're the one filing the paperwork, you must be able to show the court that you've been a resident of the state for at least six months immediately prior to the filing.
-(Ohio Rev. Code §§ 3105.03 and 3105.62.)
+If you're the one filing the divorce paperwork, you must be able to show the court that you've been a resident of the state for at least six months immediately prior to the filing.
+(Ohio Rev. Code §§ 3105.03 and 3105.62 (2022).)

 The rules surrounding residency requirements are strict, and are meant to prevent a spouse from trying to locate a judge or court that may provide a more favorable result in the divorce trial—called "forum shopping."